 Setting up a coat hook and shoe cubby organizer and enforcing a “jackets and shoes stop at the door” rule can eliminate a lot of lost accessory confusion before it even begins.
 IKEA has an endless variety of nifty organizers for every space, whether you’re expanding on an existing coat closet or have no entryway at all.
 If shoes go on the shelf as soon as you get home, the odds they get lost in someone’s bedroom decrease dramatically.

 Breakfast is the most important meal of the day, but that doesn’t mean it has to take a long time.
 It’s okay to not make a 3-course homestead breakfast every single day.
 You can make 14 egg and cheese breakfast bagels on Sunday evening, stick them in the freezer, and lo and behold, you have ready-made breakfast for at least two kids (or yourself), every day of the next week.
 Want more variety?
 Overnight oatmeal can be made the night before, homemade breakfast tacos can also be frozen, and you can add any variety of meats and veggies you like!

 5. Stay on top of your schedule

 When your schedule is changing, you can’t write it down in enough ways.
-Whether you prefer all your appointments and extracurriculars for the kids in your phone, or on a wall calendar plastered to the inside of the front door, making sure that everything gets written down is the key to not missing anything.
+Whether you prefer all your appointments and extracurriculars for the kids on your phone, or a wall calendar plastered to the inside of the front door, making sure that everything gets written down is the key to not missing anything.
 Ideally, it would all get written in the same place, but sometimes sticky notes are a close second.
 Don’t rely on your memory when you’re so oversaturated with new information—write it down so you’ll know it when you need it!

 As you’re just trying to stay one step ahead of the kid’s schedules, remember to take a deep breath and keep calm.
 Soon you’ll have everyone settled into their normal routine, and you can take a step back and relax.